powsybl/.github/SECURITY.md

 ### Be harmless on user environment

-The PowSyBl code is executed on users own environment.
-The code has to do what it says it does and nothing more.
-For example, we do not want to introduce a bitcoin mining piece of software into a user server.
+The PowSyBl code is executed on users environments.
+Using the PowSyBl code must not cause damage to the users environments.

 ### Be safe with user data

-PowSyBl is a library.
-No piece of software that allows data exfiltration from a user environement should be allowed.
+The PowSyBl code is executed on users data.
+Using the PowSyBl code must not compromise the data.

 ## Threat model

-### Making profit of known vulnerabilities / bad design principles
+### Take advantage of known vulnerabilities / bugs / bad design principles

-An ill-intentionned developer may try to use known vulnerabilities from external dependencies used by PowSyBl or take advantage of bad design principles.
+An attacker interacting with user systems powered by PowSyBl may try to use known vulnerabilities from external dependencies or take advantage of bugs or bad design principles.

 ### Making a malicious Pull Request

-An ill-intentionned developer may try to push a pull request implementing a gateway to get hold of confidential data or even, as previously stated, implementing a bitcoin miner inside a user server.
+An attacker may try to push a malicious pull request, deliberatly introducing security vulnerabilities.

-### Attacking PowSyBl servers

-An ill-intentionned developer may try to attack or access PowSyBl servers.
+## Unapplicable threats

+### Unapplicable: attacks on infrastructure

+PowSyBl has no calculation or database servers.
+All calculations are run on a user environment and databases belong to users too.

 ## Implemented measures